Compare VENDOR.Max

 - Suited for short-cycle backup

-- Not autonomous long-cycle
+- Not suited for long-cycle continuous operation

 TRL 5–6 — Validation stage

-- No combustion / no chemical storage
+- No combustion fuel logistics, no primary chemical battery cycling

 - No direct combustion emissions during operation